PARIS HAS NO MOUNTAINS, NO SEACOAST AND ITS RIVER IS UNIMPRESSIVE: ITS ALLURE COMES FROM THE ROYAL IMPRINT AND FEAR OF INSURRECTION.

 Claude Abron

-*Until the king fled the first important insurrection (in 1358) and settled in the Louvre, which was then a fortress.
+*Until the king fled the first important insurrection (in 1358) and settled in the fortress of the Louvre.

 Claude Abron